Saneyan/chromiumos-overlay-saneyan/README.md

 #### USE flag

- * `kvm`: Enable KVM and install qemu package (containing qemu-system-x86_64 command, disabling USB passthrough)
+ * `kvm`: Enable KVM and install qemu package (containing qemu-system-x86_64 command, disabling USB passthrough).
- * `neovim`: Install Neovim that's a refator in the tradition of Vim (accepting ~amd64 keyword)
+ * `neovim`: Install Neovim that's a refactor in the tradition of Vim (accepting ~amd64 keyword).
+Do not forget Portage must support EAPI 6, or the LPeg which Neovim depends is never installed.

 ## Build

 Enter chroot with cros\_sdk.